 What is the state of your finances?
 How much, if any, are you saving?
 What is your plan for retirement?
+Does your employer offer a retirement plan?
+If so, are you participating?
 What does retirement look like for you?
 How much will it take to finance your dreams?
 For some, these questions might be conversational gold.
 But for many, this topic can induce a lot of anxiety.

 April is Financial Literacy Month, which highlights the importance of reviewing your finances and learning more about how you can improve your financial situation, no matter where you’re at.
 One critical piece of everyone’s financial situation is a retirement plan.
 Are you saving?
 Are you one of the lucky ones who still get a pension?
 Or maybe you’re relying on the hope that Social Security be enough?
 Do you plan on working until you’re 85?

 Let’s take a look at the state of retirement planning in the U.S. and what options employers have for establishing plans to help.

 Search for information on the retirement crisis in America and you’re sure to get a plethora of articles detailing how most Americans aren’t saving enough, if at all, for retirement.

 According to a 2021 report from the Federal Reserve, one-fourth of adults do not have any retirement savings.
 Of those that did have money saved, only 36% think their savings is on track for a sufficient and timely retirement.
 A recent Forbes article also claims that nearly half of Americans don’t have enough money to maintain their standard of living once they retire.

 So what do we do?
 The retirement plan solution